-Ranging from beachfront to mountainside, the Los Angeles metropolitan area is the second largest in the United States, offering its almost 20 million residents a seemingly endless variety of restaurants, theaters and adventures.
-The city caters to the entertainment whims of almost every resident with family-friendly fun in Anaheim, exciting nightclubs in Hollywood and hiking in the beautiful Angeles National Forest.
+Ranging from beachfront to mountainside, the Los Angeles metropolitan area is the second largest in the United States with almost 20 million residents.
+The city caters to the entertainment whims of almost every resident, with a seemingly endless variety of restaurants, theaters and adventures.

 Los Angeles Apartments and Neighborhoods